Lukas545/Lukas545/README.md

 #Fullstack Developer
 -------------------

 I want to become a fullstack developer.
 I have been learning to code for 5 years.
 I mostly write my programs in Java, JavaScript and C++.
-I also have a good knowledge of SQL.
+I also have a good knowledge of SQL

 *   🌍  I'm based in Wadowice
 *   ✉️  You can contact me at [mlukas1@poczta.fm](mailto:mlukas1@poczta.fm)